oceanbrowser/whatsnew-ob3-io/site/index.md

 - fixed a bug in the password reset screen
 - updated Slack logging to ensure only critical logging events are sent to slack
 - updates to logging and monitoring
+- forbid operations that would ever add a component into itself

 # Major update: OB3 Azure Cloud release